caugustine2022/resume/README.md

 ##### *October 2018 - September 2020 / Bear, DE*

-* Built fully automated CI/CD pipelines using Jenkins, Ansible, Terraform, Docker, and Kubernetes.
+* Built fully automated CI/CD pipelines using Jenkins, Ansible, Terraform, Docker, and Kubernetes to deploy applications.
-* Deployed a multi-tier infrastructure on AWS using Terraform where the application was configured on EC2 instances within three availability zones in a public subnet with a backend PostgreSQL database.
-Cloud watch alarm and s3 bucket were configured to monitor performances and store log messages respectively.
+* Deployed a multi-tier infrastructure on AWS using Terraform where the application was configured on EC2 instances within three availability zones in a public subnet with a backend PostgreSQL database; cloud watch alarm and s3 bucket configured to monitor performances and store log messages respectively.
-* Involved in DevOps migration/automation processes for build and deploy systems.
+* Built well-architected Virtual Private Cloud (VPCs) with proper networking configurations and high availability.
+* Worked with subnets, Network Address Translation (NAT), Internet Gateway (IGW), Route Tables, Network Access Control List (NACL), Security Groups, ELB, EC2.
+* Implemented security with IAM (roles, users, and permissions) and Key Management Service (KMS).
 * Configured AWS VPC with public and private subnets, configure routing tables, internet gateway, ACLs, and Security groups.
 * Actively managed, improved, and monitored cloud infrastructure on AWS, EC2, S3, and RDS, including backups, patches, and scaling.
 * Created and implemented Chef cook-books for deployment and also used Chef recipes to create a deployment directly into Amazon EC2 instances.